ypinhsuan/tp/docs/UserGuide.md

 * Gives the venue of the lesson specified at `CLASS_INDEX` + `LESSON_INDEX`.

 For example:
-* Due to covid, most of your physical lessons have been converted to zoom lessons and thus all the venues are zoom links.
+* Due to covid, most of your physical lessons have been converted to zoom lessons and thus all the venues are in the form of zoom links.
 Your lesson is starting in 10 minutes and it is time to start the session.
 Hence, you input the command `display-venue c\1 l\1` and press <kbd>Enter</kbd>.

 * You can now proceed to copy the link to that zoom session from the command result box.